 "We engaged Marty to help us with some team cohesiveness issues involving our executive leaders.
 Marty's services really helped us define the underlying issues and develop approaches to resolve them.
 He also provided strategies to help us continue to build cohesiveness.
 Through our time with Marty, we made tremendous strides which has greatly benefited the organization.
 Marty has tremendous insight as far as what impacts people's behaviors, and a wealth of strategies to help address any difficulties.
 We would use Marty again for these type of sensitive issues, and I highly recommend Marty to help your organization."

 "It is not generally appreciated that an effective adviser does not just give you the answers, but helps you discover the way.
 Over the past months I have had the good fortune to receive Marty's guidance.
 He has helped me deliberate through some complex and varied business strategies and astutely led me to examine the options and reach decisions.
 Marty draws from the wealth of knowledge and experience that he has harvested during his multifarious and fascinating life to deliver pearls of wisdom in a calm and engaging manner that is naturally Marty.
 For me the outcome was transformative both professionally and personally."
-Peyman Kiaras-Attarei, President and CEO AISA Holding LLC
+Peyman Kiaras-Attarei, President and CEO AISA Holding LLC, client

 An element often missing from business education, training and actual leadership: Awareness of the psychological underpinnings of our personal and business lives and decision-making.